JerBouma/jerbouma/README.md

 ___

-<div align="center">My website offers a comprehensive resume with testimonials, my open-source Python projects related to financial theory, recorded talks and videos I’ve participated in, and a complete list of literature I’ve studied to enhance my understanding of the financial world.
+<div align="center">My website offers a comprehensive resume with testimonials, my open-source Python projects related to financial theory, recorded talks and videos I’ve participated in, and a complete list of literature I’ve studied to enhance my understanding of the financial world.</div>

-<b><a href="https://www.jeroenbouma.com/">View it here</a></b>.</div>
+<p><div align="center"><b><a href="https://www.jeroenbouma.com/">View it here!</a></b></div></p>

 ___